 The Danish Museums are full of child-friendly winter activities

 Despair not if you are in Denmark during week 7 with children ready for fun.
-All of the Danish museums are prepared for your visit.
-The selection of things to do is so big – you can easily fill every day of the week.
+The Danish museums are prepared for your visit and with inspiration to fill every day of the week.

 The article continues below.

 The biggest problem with the museums is actually that they do not expect many tourists with children to flock to Denmark during February.

 Therefore the sites are not always updated – as far as the English language options are concerned.

 A good recommendation is therefore to try and stick to the Danish language and use a translation program to understand all of the activities.

 Look for : vinterferie med børn, børneaktiviteter or simply call them to find out if their site is not updated.
 Some are open on Monday 14 February despite being normally closed on Mondays.